NBISweden/workshop-reproducible-research/pages/course-information/take-down.md

 ```

 If you also want to remove Mamba itself (*i.e.* removing all traces of Mamba),
-you should first 'uninit' the installation, this part should be run with
+you should first reverse the installation, this part should be run with `conda`:
-`conda`:

 ```
 conda init --reverse